-For all participants, meals from Wednesday lunch through Sunday brunch are included in the Conference registration fee.
+For all participants, meals from Wednesday dinner or Thursday breakfast (depending on when you check in) through Sunday brunch are included in the Conference registration fee.
 A vegetarian and non-vegetarian entree option will be offered at each lunch and dinner.

 Conference participants may reserve rooms at the Alta Lodge through Writers@Work when registering, using the Conference Registration form.
 Rooms will be assigned on a first-come/first-served basis.
 Those wishing to stay elsewhere may make their own lodging arrangements.

 The conference begins on Wednesday evening, June 6th.
 Pricing is as follows:

 - $750 Full Conference without housing (all meals without on-site lodging)

 - $865 Full Conference with shared Dorm room (tuition, small shared 3 or 4 person room, all meals)

 - $915 Full Conference with shared room (tuition, shared room with one other, all meals)

 - $1035 Full Conference with private room (tuition, private room, all meals)

 For those not arriving at Alta until early Thursday, June 7th, there is modified pricing as follows: